-Yes.
-If you were licensed before January 1, 2009, you only need a three hour Code-Law-Safety course once every 3-year licensing cycle.
+If you have been licensed more than 6 years (or two license cycles), you only need a three-hour Code-Law-Safety course once every 3-year licensing cycle.
 The renewal date is May 31st, every three years depending on when you were licensed.

-If you were licensed January 1, 2009 or after, you must complete 21 hours of continuing competency the first three years of your licensing cycle, and another 21 hours during the second three-year cycle.
+If you have been licensed less than 6 years, you are required to complete 21 hours of continuing competency the first three years of your licensing cycle, and another 21 hours during the second three-year cycle.

 Yes, you can complete your education online as long as the courses fulfill the requirements outlined by the State of Michigan.
 All of our continuing competency courses fulfill the requirements outlined by the State.